Skip to main content

 My Haunted Forest, Vaughn

-This one is a bit of a drive (about 40 minutes from Tacoma, a little over an hour from Seattle), but for fans of haunted thrills it will be worth the journey.
+This one is a bit of a drive (about 40 minutes from Tacoma, over an hour from Seattle), but for fans of haunted thrills it will be worth the journey.
 This experience transports you into a medieval alternate reality with dragons and other mythical beasts lurking in the woods.
 The trail is about a mile long, and this unique experience has been described as “ren-faire meets scare-faire.”

 Location: 17616 S. Vaughn Road N.W., Vaughn